 - Does it really seem right that so little reliance can be placed on statements made by the leader of one of the most powerful nations in the world?
 According to The Guardian’s Trump fact-check column at any rate.

 - And, even just from the point of view of simple manners and common decency, do we really want leaders who happily mock a reporter with arthrogryposis (a disabling condition)?

 I could say more.
 But you probably get my point already.

 In all honesty, with hindsight we wish we’d dealt with the situation better.
 We wish we’d managed to have a less confrontational conversation with the landlord, and found out more about his point of view.
-Nonetheless, we’re relieved to get back back home to our own local where diversity and equality are, on the whole, celebrated rather than denigrated.
+Nonetheless, we’re relieved to get back back home to our own local.

 And, yes, we’d agree we might have over-reacted to the ‘joke’.
 We could have simply ignored it.
 After all, everyone is entitled to their own opinion.
 But, still . . . . .
 Numerous commentators have suggested we’re entering an era of ‘post-truth’ politics where wordplay and aggressive rhetoric carry far more weight than informed opinion and fact.
 And we think this matters.
 Not least because it’s not at all clear how Trump-style politics will contribute to genuinely addressing all-too-real inequalities within and outside both the US and the UK.